seanpoyner/gradio-mcp-playground/OPEN_ISSUES.md

 1. **API Key Security**
    - Issue: API keys were previously exposed in git history
    - Status: Fixed in latest commit, but git history still contains exposed keys
-   - Action: Users should revoke any exposed API keys and generate new ones
+   - Action: Ensure that credentials are protected from accidental exposure in all future testing.
    - Related: #security

-2. **Windows Path Handling in WSL**
-   - Issue: MCP servers running in WSL need proper path translation
-   - Status: Implemented path translator, but needs more testing
-   - Action: Test with various path formats and edge cases
+2. **Agent Stops Using Tools After First MCP Call**
+   - Issue: ReAct agent switches to just answering instead of continuing to use tools after first successful MCP tool call
+   - Status: Added explicit instructions in system prompt to continue using tools
+   - Action: Monitor agent behavior and consider implementing a more robust solution if issue persists
+   - Related: #agent-behavior

 ### Medium Priority